Chrysanthemum × morifolium: Botanical history

-In China, they have been around since 500 BCE.
+In China, Chrysanthemums have been described since around 500 BCE.
 In 1630, more than 500 varieties were already mentioned there.
-In Europe, especially in Holland, they have been known since the mid-17th century, but their general dissemination took place only in the 19th century.
-Chrysanthemum was first appreciated in China as a medicinal plant.
+In Europe, especially in the Netherlands, they have been known since the mid-17th century, but their general dissemination took place only in the 19th century.
+The Chrysanthemum was first appreciated in China as a medicinal plant.

 It is classified in the oldest Chinese medical material, Shennong Ben Cao Jing (early modern era), in the category of superior drugs and is part of the products related to the search for immortality.
 "In prolonged use, it lifts the inhibition of blood and qi, alleviates the body, slows down ageing, and prolongs life" says the classic.
 "Lightening the body" was a goal to reach the ethereal state of Immortals able to fly and "ride the clouds".
 From Jin and Tang dynasties (around the 5th century AD), chrysanthemum began to be appreciated as an ornamental plant, while continuing to be used for dietary reasons.